ni/python-styleguide/docs/Coding-Conventions.md

 > 💻 This rule is enforced by error code E722

-Additionally, be as specific as possible.E741
+Additionally, be as specific as possible.

 ```python
 # Bad